Do You Have The Courage To Be True To Yourself?

-If your answer to the second question was a yes, then this article may not be of benefit to you, and you can stop reading it.
-However, if you answered no, then I’d suggest you carry on reading.
+If your answer to the second question was a yes, then this article may not be of benefit to you.
+However, if you answered no, then I’d suggest you to carry on reading.

-If you go about doing and making the same choices pretty much everyone else does, chances are you are bound to end up living a life no different than most people.
+You see, if you go about making the same choices pretty much everyone else does, chances are you are bound to end up living a life no different than most people.

-We all come into this world with our unique personalities, inclinations, creativity, talents, gifts, and dreams.
+We all come into this world with our unique personalities, inclinations, talents and dreams.

-But from the time we are born, we are raised to conform and fit into society - to think, act and be like everyone else.
+Yet from the time we are born, we are raised to conform and fit into society — to think, act and be like everyone else.
 It started with our parents and later continued on in our schools.
-Within a few years of being "schooled", we become programmed to conform and follow instructions without asking why.
+And within a few years of being "schooled", we become programmed to conform and follow instructions without asking why.

-If we were raised to fit into a happy and peaceful society, conformity wouldn’t be such a bad thing.
-But surely that is not the kind of society or world we live in, is it?
+Now if we were raised to fit into a happy and peaceful society, conformity wouldn’t be such a bad thing.
+But surely that is not the kind of world we live in, is it?

 A world that is inherently lost tries to tell us what life is all about.
 It provides a standardised message and blueprint for everyone to follow.

 Go to school, study hard.
 Get good grades, go to college, get a degree, get a good job, marry when you reach a certain age, don’t take risks, play it safe and you will do just fine.

 Since we hear this message repeatedly from a very young and impressionable age this conditioning gets embedded in our subconscious mind and starts to influence our thinking and behaviours.
 And soon enough most of us accept this as the normal and appropriate way to live our lives.

 This message becomes so deeply embedded that most never even bother to seek or question if there is another way to live.